kool-dev/kool/docs/1-Getting-Started/4-How-it-works.md

 This is not meant only for `kool` commands, you can add any type commands as you usually run them in your shell like `cat`, `cp`, `mv`, etc.

-There is just one caveat we need to be aware of - the commands within a script on `kool.yml` are parsed and executed by `kool` and not in a general `bash` context, so you **cannot** directly use bash script structures like `if []; then fi`.
-In case you need something for that effect, you should use a `kool docker <some bash image> bash -c ""` which then parses any bash script you need.
+There is just one caveat we need to be aware of - the commands within a script on `kool.yml` are parsed and executed by `kool` and not in a general `bash` context, so you **cannot** directly use bash script structures like `if []; then fi` or redirection with pipes (`cmd | cmd2`).
+Although, we support output redirection (see below).

+> In case you need some more complex shell command, you can use something like `kool docker <some bash image> bash -c ""` which then parses any bash script you need.

 #### Input and output redirects on `kool.yml`